Colorado’s Top Springtime Fishing Destinations

 Located 20 miles south of Montrose, Ridgway Reservoir is a popular fishery that provides angling opportunities for rainbow trout, brown trout, kokanee salmon and yellow perch.
 The inlet, west shore and dam area offer good fishing for brown trout.
-The boat-ramp cove and inlet areas are good locations to fish for rainbows.
-Black Woolly Buggers, spinners, jigs and worms.
-Large streamers, minnow imitations, crankbaits and jigs are safe bets for brown trout.
-The 1,030-acre reservoir also boasts exceptional scenery and camping.
+The cove near the boat ramp and inlet areas are good locations to fish for rainbows.
+Black Woolly Buggers, spinners, jigs and worms are all good choices.
+Large streamers, minnow imitations, crankbaits and jigs are effective for brown trout.
+In addition to fishing, the 1,030-acre reservoir also boasts exceptional scenery and camping.

 One of the great things about Colorado is there is no shortage of places to fish.
 The following locations also offer excellent early season fishing opportunities: Vallecito Reservoir, Mt.
 Elbert Forebay, Miramonte Reservoir , Road Canyon Reservoir, North Sterling Reservoir and Crawford Reservoir .
 Check out the Colorado Fishery Surveys for more information.